 You'll need to actively sign up for Medicare.
 Apply online at SSA.gov, call Social Security at 1-800-772-1213, or visit your local Social Security office.

-You may be able to delay Part B if you have qualifying employer group health coverage.
+You may be able to delay Part B if you have qualifying employer group health coverage based on current employment.
 Compare costs carefully — sometimes Medicare is a better deal.
 Call Fred before making this decision.

 You'll need both Part A and Part B. Medicare becomes primary payer for small employers, so you must enroll.

-COBRA is not creditable coverage for Medicare.
+COBRA is not coverage based on current employment, so it does not qualify as employer group health coverage for Part B Special Enrollment Period purposes.
 You must enroll in Part A and Part B. Medicare becomes primary; COBRA can be secondary but rarely makes financial sense.
+For Part D, ask your COBRA plan administrator whether the prescription drug coverage is creditable.
 Call Fred for guidance.

 When you turn 65, you get a one-time, 6-month window to enroll in a Medicare Supplement without medical underwriting.
 Don't miss this opportunity!